 Standard ACDPs

 (1) Application requirements.
-Any person requesting a new, modified, or renewed Standard ACDP must submit an application in accordance with OAR 340-216-0040 and include the following additional information as applicable:
+Any person requesting a new, modified, or renewed Standard ACDP must submit an application under OAR 340-216-0040 and include the following additional information as applicable:

 (a) For new or modified Standard ACDPs that are not subject to NSR (OAR 340 division 224) but have emissions increases above the significant emissions rate, the application must include an analysis of the air quality and visibility (federal major sources only) impact of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts.